-MIAMI (BRAIN) — J&B Importers has handbuilt wheels since the Miami-based distributor was founded in 1971.
-In the early days, current vice president Ben Joannou Jr. and a friend would spend Saturdays building up wheels, Joannou recalled Wednesday evening at an event at the company’s headquarters during BRAIN's Miami Dealer Tour.
+MIAMI (BRAIN) — J&B Importers has built wheels by hand since the Miami-based distributor was founded in 1971.
+In the early days, current vice president Ben Joannou Jr. and a friend would spend Saturdays building up wheels.

 “We could build about a hundred wheels a day, but that wasn’t nearly enough to supply the whole country with wheels,” he said.